-Spina bifida is one of the several types of spinal dysraphism, which is a term used to explain malformations of the spinal cord.
-As one of the most common birth defects in the world, spina bifida occurs when the embryo’s developing neural tube fails to close correctly.
-The neural tube is the precursor to the spinal cord and brain.
+One of the most common birth defects in the world, spina bifida occurs when the embryo’s spine and spinal cord don’t form properly because the developing neural tube fails to close correctly.
+The neural tube in an embryo eventually becomes the baby’s brain, as well as the spinal cord and the tissues that enclose it.

 Spina bifida may affect the spinal cord coverings, the spinal cord itself, and/or any of the bones of the spine.
 This condition can cause serious infections, problems with bowel and bladder function, paralysis, and hydrocephalus.